shawpan/bidder2/README.md

 # bidder2
-Dumping the codes (RnD for impression, click, and auction price prediction) from AWS Sagemaker
+Dumping the old codes (RnD for impression, click, and auction price prediction etc.) from AWS Sagemaker